mfaani/mfaani/content/posts/what-is-uitransitionview/index.md

                 BarVC
 ```

-What made it more perplexing was that the _cavnas_ was showing things correct, but the _View Hierachy_ didn't make sense.
+What made it more perplexing was that the _canvas_ was showing things correct, but the _View Hierarchy_ didn't make sense.

 To be clear on jargon, the following is the name of each section of Apple's view debugger:

 ![View Debug Hierarchy](images/db_view_debug_overview.png)

-I googled Apple documents, but found notihing on `UITransitionView`.
+I googled Apple documents, but found nothing on `UITransitionView`.
 It's private API.
 I had suspicions for why I was seeing it...
 So I opened up a sample project to test things out.

-The following is the view hierachy I got for **presenting** the yellow VC on another VC.
+The following is the view hierarchy I got for **presenting** the yellow VC on another VC.

 ![UITransitionView in View Debugger Hierarchy](images/uitransitionview-in-view-debugger.png "Seems that the presented and presenting stacks are on different `UITransitionView`s")